 Graduation is the conferral of the degree to your record, and is administered by the Registrar's Office.
-Commencement refers to the ceremony and is administered by the Dean of Student's Office.
+Commencement refers to the ceremony and is administered by Student Affairs.

 Are you eligible for graduation?

-To be eligible to graduate, a student must submit a Graduation Application (log in to MyCIIS required) and application fee to the Registrar's Office and have fulfilled all academic requirements.
-Students cannot graduate with a missing or "I" [Incomplete] grade on their record, even for courses which do not apply to the student's degree.
+To be eligible to graduate, a student must have completed all academic requirements, and have submited a Graduation Application (log in to MyCIIS required), the Graduation Application Fee and, for PhD and PsyD students, the Dissertation Publication Fee.
+The application is invalid without the fees.
+A students is ineligible if they have missing or "I" [Incomplete] grades, even for courses which do not apply to their degree.

 Graduation Dates and Requirements